-How often and when to send marketing emails
+How often to send email marketing and when

-We’re constantly asked two questions about email marketing: “How often should I send marketing emails?” and “When is the best time to send an email?”
+We’re constantly asked two questions about email marketing: “How often should I send email marketing?” and “When is the best time to send an email?”

 Unfortunately there’s no one-size-fits-all for either question.
-What works for one shop isn’t necessarily the solution for another.
+What works for one Shopify store isn’t necessarily the solution for another.

-Yet there are best practices when it comes to figuring out the right email cadence and timing for your business.
-We’ve found that self-reflection and experimentation make for a great roadmap.
+Yet there are best practices when it comes to figuring out the right email marketing cadence and timing for your business.
+We’ve found that self-reflection and experimentation make for a great roadmap and email marketing strategy.

 Four factors for considering email frequency

-The first step toward determining how often to send emails is to thoughtfully consider four factors.
+The first step toward answering the question “how often should I send email newsletters?” is to thoughtfully consider four factors.
 Take these into account:

 1. Consistency